AdobeDocs/experience-platform.en/help/xdm/ui/fields/array.md

 ## Next steps

 This guide covered how to define an array field in the the UI.
-To learn how to define other field types, see the [field definition overview](./overview.md#special).
+See the overview on [defining fields in the UI](./overview.md#special) to learn how to define other XDM field types in the [!DNL Schema Editor].